sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Multi Windows Ranking
 ----------------------------------------

-Below is a sample workflow that contains ``Multi Windows Ranking`` processor in Fire Insights.
+Below is a sample workflow that contains ``Multi Windows Ranking`` processor in Sparkflows.
 It demonstrates the usage of ``Multi Windows Ranking`` node to rank rows within a group using a windows function.

 It does the following processing of data: